iq-coryp/documentation-testing/pages/api/company-tree.md

 ---
 title:  Company Tree
-permalink: /api/Company Tree/
+permalink: /api/Company-Tree/
 tags: []
 keywords:
 audience:
-last_updated: 16-11-2015
+last_updated: 23-11-2015
 summary:
 ---
 {% include linkrefs.html %}

+## Overview

+A Company Tree is a representation of how a Company is structured and is used to:

+* Organize Locations
+* Manage nuances within iQmetrix APIs, which can be passed down hierarchically
+* Structure reporting
+* Manage security access

+To learn more about Company Trees, see {{CompanyTree_Concept}}.

 ## Endpoints